 Trekking in Ladakh for girls is extremely safe.
 Locals have the highest regard for women’s safety, and they ensure that girls are safe during the entire trek.
 Girls will have separate tents for themselves.
 If there is only one girl on the trip, then she will be provided with a single tent for herself.

 How should one train for the Stok Kangri trek?

 For Stok Kangri trek you need to be aerobically fit and comfortable to walk for 7 – 8 hours each day up to the base camp and over 12 hours on summit day.
 The best preparation for Stok Kangri trek is regular hiking in hills near to your city, particularly involving steep slopes.
 Brisk walks with slow jogs, cycling or swimming for 1 hour every day for four weeks before the trek is highly recommended.

 Which type of shoes are recommended for Stok Kangri trek?

 For Stok Kangri trek, you need waterproof trekking shoes with good soles that would let you smoothly go through the ridges and glaciers till the top.
 Buy trek boots one size larger than your feet size so you will feel comfortable after wearing multiple socks on summit night to deal with the cold.

 Are snow boots and crampons required for Stok Kangri trek?

 Depending on the snow condition on summit day, either snow boots or crampons or both will be provided to you on the final day of the Stok Kangri trek.

 What is the temperature during the day and night?

-In day time if the weather is clear, the temperature will be around 10-15 degree, but in night times it gets cold, and the temperature drops up to 0 to -5 degree.
+In day time if the weather is clear, the temperature will be around 10-15 degrees, but in night times it gets cold, and the temperature drops up to 0 to -5 degrees.
 If it rains, the temperature may further dip to up to –10 degrees.